ssy20/Video_Recommendation_Model/README.md

 - video_quality : quality of the video.

 # Porject description
-Classify videos based on two dimensions: the daily percentage change of view counts and the average view counts
+Classify videos based on two dimensions: the daily percentage change of view counts and the average view counts.
+Using these two dimensions, the videos can be separated into 3 groups: the trending videos, the stable but popular videos, and everything else.
+The trending and popular videos are the candidate to be shown on the home page.

+Once all the videos are labeled